 Evaluating your business’s key priorities is necessary for finding the best Google Voice alternatives.
 It involves your budget, communication needs, security, and device compatibility.
 These factors will help you determine which providers best meet your business requirements in a cloud phone system.

-In this article, we compiled a list of six providers, along with their corresponding use case scenarios.
-This will help you understand how each solution can address different business demands—whether you prioritize advanced call management, seamless integrations, or scalability.
+In this article, we compiled a list of eight providers, along with their corresponding use case scenarios.
+This will help you understand how each solution can address different business demands — whether you prioritize advanced call management, seamless integrations, or scalability.

 Zoom Phone emerges as our top alternative to Google Voice, offering a comprehensive range of call management features and flexible call plans, all at the same monthly pricing as Google Voice.
 Different VoIP providers offer specialized features and services designed to meet specific needs.
 With the right solution, you can ensure reliability, high-quality calls, and excellent value for your investment.